Join us for afternoon tea on the lawn in the newly-revived Lady Herbert's Garden.

 Thanks to the success of last year's event, Lady Herbert's Afternoon Tea is back by popular demand!

 Lady Herbert's Garden has recently undergone a transformation thanks to extensive new planting by Coventry City Council and Historic Coventry Trust.
 Hidden in plain sight in Coventry's city centre, the historic garden in now looking lovelier than ever.
 To mark this new chapter and celebrate the garden's heritage, we are hosting a series of summer events in the garden in collaboration with Esquires Coffee.
-On select Sunday afternoons we will be dishing out traditional afternoon teas on the main lawn, accompanied by a spot of live music.
+On select Sunday afternoons we will be dishing out traditional afternoon teas on the main lawn.
 What better way to spend a summer's Sunday!

 Pre-booking is essential, tickets and further info below.